 <body> section.
 Therefore, installing the snippet right after the

-<head> allows it to load and run earlier, resulting in faster loading, better loading, and reduced chance for errors.
+<head> allows it to load and run earlier, resulting in faster loading, better loading, and reduced chance of errors.

-Generally, you simply need to add the code once to a global “layout”.
-But depending on how your website is built, you might need to install it in multiple locations if using multiple layouts.
+Many times, you only need to add the code once to a global “layout”.
+But depending on your website, you might need to install it in multiple locations if using multiple layouts.

 For instance, if you expect testers to navigate from a public landing page (e.g.